wangxiao5791509/VisEvent_SOT_Benchmark/README.md

 }
 ```

-If you have any questions about this work, please submit an issue or contact me via **Email**: wangxiaocvpr@foxmail.com, or **wechat**: wangxiao5791509.
+If you have any questions about this work, please submit an issue or contact me via **Email**: wangxiaocvpr@foxmail.com, xiaowang@ahu.edu.cn, or **Wechat**: wangxiao5791509.
 Thanks for your attention!